David Marsh (golfer)

+Career

 Marsh was named captain of The Royal and Ancient Golf Club of St Andrews in 1990, having previously been president of the Lancashire and then English Unions between 1973 and 1975.
 He was the youngest captain of Southport and Ainsdale Golf Club in 1967.

 Having played Rugby Union at school, Marsh joined Southport Rugby Football Club in 1957, and regularly ran out for the First XV.

 Marsh won the English Amateur in 1964 and 1970, and represented England on 75 occasions.
 He also participated in the Walker Cup, being a member of the victorious Great Britain and Ireland team in 1971.
 He went on to captain the team in 1973 and 1975.

 Marsh became the chairman of Everton F.C. in 1991, succeeding Philip Carter.
 Whilst in this position he courted with controversy over his appointment of Norwich City manager Mike Walker as Everton boss.
 He was succeeded by Peter Johnson in 1994.